 A torn meniscus causes pain, swelling and stiffness.
 You also might feel a block to knee motion and have trouble extending your knee fully.

-Treatment for a torn meniscus will depend on its size, type, and where it is located in the cartilage.
+The torn meniscus treatment will depend on its size, type, and where it is located in the cartilage.
 Initial treatment normally consists of rest, NSAIDs, and physical therapy.
 If these conservative treatments fail, patients are faced with surgery depending on the location of the tear.
-If the tear is on the outer third of the meniscus, which has good blood flow, arthroscopic surgery can potentially stitch it back together to heal.
-If on the inner two thirds of the meniscus, which has no blood flow, it is likely the meniscus will have to be removed.
-A third option, regardless of the tear location, is a single treatment of Orthowave High-energy Shockwave Therapy, the FDA approved non-invasive alternative to surgery for numerous orthopedic injuries.
+If you are young enough and the tear is on the outer third of the meniscus, which has good blood flow, arthroscopic surgery can potentially stitch it back together to heal.
+If you are too old or the tear is on the inner two thirds of the meniscus, which has little to no blood flow, it is likely the meniscus will have to be removed.
+A third option, regardless of age or the tear location, is a single treatment of Orthowave® High-energy Shockwave Therapy, the FDA approved non-invasive alternative to surgery for numerous orthopedic injuries.